Why Are My Plant Leaves Falling Off

 Start with visible symptom patterns first, then move to causes.
 Symptoms can overlap, so check what you can observe before changing your routine.

-Dropping Green Leaves
+Green Leaves Dropping Suddenly

 Top causes of my plant leaves falling off